Well, Mr. Burns had done it.

 It also played with sports cliches – Homer doesn’t go back in because his replacement was unavailable or out of sympathy, but out of strategy.
 There was no “save the orphanage” trope – it was all just to add another $1M to the pile of a multimillionaire’s vault of money.
 The reasons why the legends wound up taken out show the idiocy, selfishness, and bouts of just plain insanity in Springfield. (“Pitt.
 The.
 ELDER!”
 “Lord Palmerston!”)
 And the win?
 It was not heroic and dramatic at all.
 It expands not just the universe on a large-scale level, but a more local level, also.

-Oh, there’s also the small matter of the episode being the first to outdraw The Cosby Show in the ratings.
-Yup, this was the episode that proved that The Simpsons were the show to watch, and that for good or for ill, that they were here to stay.
+Oh, there’s also the small matter of the episode being the first new episode to outdraw The Cosby Show in the ratings.
+Yup, this was the episode that proved that The Simpsons were the show for America to watch, and that for good or for ill, that they were here to stay.

 Still, there’s a reason “Homer at the Bat” has gotten so much praise from the baseball community.
 It’s hilarious, quotable, and yet still felt like the writers gave their all in it – doing their research and writing such vibrant comedy without sacrificing the show’s traces of heart.
 It deserves to be a reason for putting Homer Jay Simpson amongst the greats of America’s pastime – as both a parody and a loving tribute.
 The national pastime truly becomes one with probably the most influential TV show in American history… how poignant.